 If the power goes out in your home, you’ll be in trouble.
-We rely on electricity for everything — whether it’s to keep food from going bad, to work from home, to power heating and cooling, and everything in between — if the power goes out, you won’t be doing any of that.
+We rely on electricity for everything — whether it’s to keep food from going bad, work from home, power heating and cooling, and everything in between — if the power goes out, you won’t be doing any of that.

 Therefore, you might want to look into getting a backup generator just in case.